 - Make sure you have a separate set of stories and visuals for the C-suite because their focus differs

-Watch Episode 9 of Behind the Future to learn more about the 3 deadly challenges facing Enterprise Architecture.
+Watch Episode 9 of Behind the Future to learn more about the three Enterprise Architecture challenges.Ardoq This article is written by "Ardoq" as it has multiple contributors, including subject matter experts.